Shopify/kubeaudit/README.md

 If a kubeconfig file is provided using the `-c/--kubeconfig` flag, kubeaudit will audit the resources specified in the kubeconfig file.
 If no kubeconfig file is specified, `$HOME/.kube/config` is used by default:

 ```
-kubeaudit all --kubeconfig "/path/to/config"
+kubeaudit all -c "/path/to/config"
 ```

 For more information on kubernetes config files, see https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/

 ### Cluster Mode

-If kubeaudit detects it is running within a container, it will try to audit the cluster it is contained in:
+Kubeaudit can detect if it is running within a container in a cluster.
+If so, it will try to audit all Kubernetes resources in that cluster:
 ```
 kubeaudit all
 ```